Big corn-fed mallards and many other types of birds await you at the Burbank Slough.

 - Be prepared for long walks.
 Some of the blinds are more than a mile from the parking lots.
 The paths are wide and fairly easy, until you get close to the blinds, then they narrow.
 A cart can be a big help, especially at the end of the day.

 - Beware of theft in parking areas.
-Though we have not been victims, I have read reports of theft in the parking areas here, with unsecured gear in the backs of trucks being the most targeted items.
+I’ve never had a problem with this, but I have read reports of theft in the parking areas here, with unsecured gear in the backs of trucks being the most targeted items.
 Secure or pack your gear accordingly.